 Eggplant late harvesting

-The easiest trick to know is by cutting the fruit down the centre of the seeds are brown the fruit is overripe.
+The easiest trick to know is by cutting the fruit down the center of the seeds is brown the fruit is overripe.
 They are generally discarded or saved for the seed to replant.

 So, if you want to know when to harvest eggplant pay attention to the growth cycle of the variant you have planted.
 If the question How do you know when eggplant is ripe on the vine?
 Worries you.
 The simple answer to this is to pay attention to the fruit.

 According to the fruit development cycle, it will grow to about 4 to 5 inches or bigger depending on the variant.
 The black beauty eggplant grows to about 5 inches but the Japanese eggplant is longer and slenderer.
 There are smaller and rounder variants as well. so, the size of eggplants depends on the variant you have planted.

 After the fruit had reached the maximum size it will then start to become firm.
 While the fruit is raw it is hard as compared to when it is ready to harvest.
 The skin will also get a glossy finish from a matt look it has while in the growing stage.
 When ready to harvest it will have a waxy appearance that looks spectacular.